joshraphael/retroachievements/Guides/SOS/guide.md

 _Give me my survivors back !!!_
 </pre></big>

-Cheif Engineer Ussarr will block your path to the boiler room if you have between three and six survivors in your party.
+Chief Engineer Ussarr will block your path to the boiler room if you have between three and six survivors in your party.
 You will still be at liberty to leave, but he will take control of your group of passengers if you don't navigate this conversation correctly.
 The conversation goes differently for each of the four protagonists:

 - As **Capris**,
 - As **Luke**,